-This text was originally published by Brio, in Portuguese.
+This series about the Mariana dam collapse was originally published by Brio, in Portuguese.
 It was translated by Gustavo Ribeiro and edited by Christine Bootes

 After knowing that the nearby waterfalls had already been engulfed by the mud, Toninho Papagaio hurried back to the bar to tell the so-called “situation room” that the mud was coming – and soon.
 Around midnight, only four people were left at Nô’s bar: Mayor Magalhães, City Council Speaker Leleca, the owner of the city’s gas station, Virgílio Romualdo (known as Gilim), and the owner of the bar, Nô Totozinho – a nickname for Lademir Antônio Alves.